arackcheev/master/blocknetdxSETUP.md

 Since our technology essentially makes you your own exchange, here are some tips on how to keep your money safe.

-The Blocknet’s team will never ask for your private keys or coins.
+   * The Blocknet’s team will never ask for your private keys or coins.
 Do not get fooled by impersonators.
 Exchanges

-Always move your coins from exchange to your private wallet.
+   * Always move your coins from exchange to your private wallet.

-Use long and random password.
+   * Use long and random password.

-Set up 2FA on logins and any withdrawals.
+   * Set up 2FA on logins and any withdrawals.

-Disable password recovery via SMS/phone service.
+   * Disable password recovery via SMS/phone service.
 Disable all password recovery options for maximum security.

-Recovery passwords are fine but keep them printed and offline.
+   * Recovery passwords are fine but keep them printed and offline.

-Make sure your stored emails do not contain any extra information such as passwords or social security numbers.
+   * Make sure your stored emails do not contain any extra information such as passwords or social security numbers.

-Use different email addresses where possible.
+   * Use different email addresses where possible.
 This limits the ability for hackers to run their automated "Forgot my password" links.

-Online Activity / Personal Information Disclosure
+   * Online Activity / Personal Information Disclosure.
 Do not promote your coin count etc online.

-Limit your online public persona.
+   * Limit your online public persona.
 This can attract unwanted attention which can make you a target.

-Disable any online accounts you no longer use.
+   * Disable any online accounts you no longer use.

-Assume hacking groups are building up social profiles on yourself.
+   * Assume hacking groups are building up social profiles on yourself.
 Your interests, time you are usually online, who you interact with.

-Hacking groups use automated scripts so if those resources are exhausted they will try to social engineer your contacts.
+   * Hacking groups use automated scripts so if those resources are exhausted they will try to social engineer your contacts.

-Hacking groups are experts at social engineering.
+   * Hacking groups are experts at social engineering.
 They have done this thousands of times.

-Do not open random links and files provided in Slack, etc.
+   * Do not open random links and files provided in Slack, etc.

-Do not fall for sob stories (Boohoo I lost all my coins) without proper due diligence.
+   * Do not fall for sob stories (Boohoo I lost all my coins) without proper due diligence.

-Personal Devices
-Take multiple backups of your private keys regularly.
+   * Take multiple backups of your private keys regularly.

-Verify backup by importing keys to the client.
+   * Verify backup by importing keys to the client.

-Store your backups in M-DISC or in paper format.
+   * Store your backups in M-DISC or in paper format.

-Use dedicated wallet / staking PC and make it your safe haven.
+   * Use dedicated wallet / staking PC and make it your safe haven.
 DO NOT USE IT FOR ANY OTHER ONLINE ACTIVITIES.

-Encrypt your hard drives.
+   * Encrypt your hard drives.

-Use open source where possible.
+   * Use open source where possible.

-Keep your software updated.
+   * Keep your software updated.

-Do not install software from unknown 3rd party actors.
+   * Do not install software from unknown 3rd party actors.

-Use network level segmentation and mitigate attack surface against your wallet PC.
+   * Use network level segmentation and mitigate attack surface against your wallet PC.